edigleisonb/Edge-On/Readme.md

 ### 4- Install Ryu
 #### Version: 4.21
 #### Open Flow 1.3
-[Ryu](https://osrg.github.io/ryu/) is a component-based software defined networking framework.
-Ryu provides software components with well defined API that make it easy for developers to create new network management and control applications.
+[Ryu](https://osrg.github.io/ryu/) is a component-based software-defined networking framework.
+Ryu provides software components with well-defined API that make it easy for developers to create new network management and control applications.
 Ryu supports various protocols for managing network devices, such as OpenFlow, Netconf, OF-config, etc. About OpenFlow, Ryu supports fully 1.0, 1.2, 1.3, 1.4, 1.5 and Nicira Extensions.
 All of the code is freely available under the Apache 2.0 license.

 Ryu was the controller used to receive vehicle connections.